Updated April 2026

 🔧 Mechanical Breakdown

-Standard motorhome insurance does not cover mechanical or electrical failures, wear and tear, or engine/transmission faults.
-Separate mechanical breakdown insurance is available for this.
+Standard motorhome insurance does not cover mechanical or electrical failures, wear and tear, or engine and transmission faults.
+Separate mechanical breakdown insurance may be available for this.

 💼 Rental / Commercial Use

-Personal motorhome insurance does not cover renting your vehicle to others or commercial use.
-Separate commercial cover is needed for rental operations or business use.
+Personal motorhome insurance does not cover renting your vehicle to others or using it for commercial purposes.
+Separate commercial cover is needed if you plan to hire out your motorhome.

 ⚖️ Overloading & Towing Limits